Ownership & Task Lifecycle Redesign

 Telephony feature

-added a 5-second telephony auto-answer delay and a softer alert tone
+Added a 5-second auto-answer delay and a softer alert tone to give agents a short prep window before the call starts.

 FEEDBACK PIPELINE